botanicvelious/thj-patcher/README.md

-# EQEmu Patcher
+# THJPatcher

-A custom patcher for EverQuest using WPF.
+A custom patcher for The Heroes Journey EverQuest server using WPF.

 ## Building